The most important single thing is to focus obsessively on the customer. Our goal is to be earth’s most customer-centric company.

 Leveraging Market Rhythms and Events

-The Lean-Agile Mindset that drives the continuous and sustainable flow of value to customers, motivating organizations to understand how timing of specific releases influences their perceived value.
-Simply put, the value of a product to customers and the organization can vary significantly based on the timing of its release.
+The Lean-Agile Mindset drives the continuous and sustainable flow of value to customers, motivating organizations to understand how the timing of specific releases influences their perceived value.
+In other words, the value of a product to customers and the organization can vary significantly based on the timing of its release.
 To create the highest value for all stakeholders, customer-centric organizations leverage market rhythms and market events:

 Market rhythms help companies recognize and capitalize on opportunities that are predictable and require longer-term planning.
 Figure 4 illustrates an example of the market rhythms of three different companies.

 Understanding the Solution Context

 Insights gained from the Gemba walks and other research activities define the functional and operational requirements of the solution’s operating environment.
-In SAFe, this is known as the Solution Context, which captures environmental, installation, operation, and support requirements.
+In SAFe, this is known as the Solution Context, which captures environmental, installation, operation, and support needs.

-Accordingly, some aspects of Solution Context are fixed, and some are negotiable; this creates a level of coupling between the Solution, Suppliers, and the Solution Context.
+Accordingly, some aspects of the Solution Context are fixed, and some are negotiable; this creates a level of coupling between the Solution, Suppliers, and the Solution Context.
 The mandate of Business Agility motivates Product and Solution Managers to seek optimal solutions, including changing the Solution Context to encourage innovation.

 Understanding Customer Value

 Learn More Leonard, Dorothy, and Jeffrey F. Rayport.
 Spark Innovation Through Empathic Design.
-Harvard Business Review, December, 1997.
-Moore, Geoffrey.
-Escape Velocity: Free Your Company’s Future from the Pull of the Past.
-HarperBusiness, 2011.
+Harvard Business Review, December 1997.
+Kotler, Philip, and Kevin Keller.
+Marketing Management 15th Edition.
 Hohmann, Luke.
 Beyond Software Architecture: Creating and Sustaining Winning Solutions.
 Addison-Wesley Professional, 2003.
+Moore, Geoffrey.
+Escape Velocity: Free Your Company’s Future from the Pull of the Past.
+Harper Business, 2011.
 Levitt, Theodore.
 Marketing Success Through Differentiation—of Anything.
 Harvard Business Review, January 1980. https://expertprogrammanagement.com/2017/10/five-product-levels/